SAB 622 Structure and Function of the Olympic Games (3 sem. hrs.)

 SAB 659 Group Dynamics in Sports (3 sem. hrs.)

 In depth study of the influence of teams on the individual performance and the influence of individuals on team performance in sport and exercise settings.
 Particular focus on interpersonal aspects such as cohesion and leadership.
 This course requires a class paper.

 SAB 660 Sports in America: Current Issues (3 sem. hrs.)

 This course is designed to give individuals a sociological perspective on sports in American society.
 It will examine politics, economics, education, the mass media, gender, race, and financial compensation as each relates to sports.
-This course requires a final exam.
+This course requires a final paper/project.

 SAB 661 Contemporary Issues in Sports (3 sem. hrs.)